Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 **Summary**

-- We’ve identified two information processing pathways for visual information, the “what” pathway and the “where” pathway.
+- We’ve identified two information processing pathways for visual information, the "what" pathway and the "where" pathway.
 - Artificial neural networks are a model of the brain and learns by adjusting its weights.
 - The processing of one word is supported by a parallel model of processing where reading, hearing, speaking, and understanding are independent.